September 3, 2021

 I did not grow up with pho.
-Which makes it ever weirder that it has become one of my crave-able comfort foods.
+Which makes it even weirder that it has become one of my crave-able comfort foods.
 It’s basically, Vietnamese noodle soup, pronounced fu not foo.

 Let’s face it, Asian food can be intimidating.
-Even with a mother who is half Korean, I didn’t grew up on much Asian food.
+Even with a mother who is half Korean, I didn’t grow up eating much Asian food.
 To this day, I can’t use chopsticks (although severe carpal tunnel syndrome doesn’t help).

 In the past, I didn’t want to venture into an Asian food restaurant alone, not knowing what to order or how to eat what I ordered.
 Now, in my forties, I have a more WTF attitude when it comes to food.
 I’ll eat anything at least once, whether I know what I am doing or not.
 It’s a good and bad trait.

 Many bowls of pho later, I still am not sure I am doing it right.
-I throw in extra jalapenos, top it with all the sides I am given, and I get that stuff into my mouth however I can.
+I throw in extra jalapenos, top it with all the sides I am given, and get that stuff into my mouth in whatever way I can.
 Sometimes noodles hit me in the face as I slurp.
 I am quite sure that Emily Post would say that it’s not ladylike to have pho broth dribbling off one’s chin.
 This may be why I often eat pho alone.

 As I’ve written above, pho is Vietnamese rice noodle soup.
 An array of meats come in the hot broth.
 At Pho Lan, I order #10, a pho with rare beef and meatballs.
 It’s my go-to.

 Pho was originally a breakfast food for Vietnamese farm workers.
-When I first became fascinated in it, I found an excellent article about the subject.
+When I first became fascinated with it, I found an excellent article about the subject.
 I should have saved it because now I can’t find it, but this soup has a rich history.
-I’ll point you towards this article in “Eater” for more.
+I’ll point you to this article in “Eater” for more.

 Pho Lan is comfortable for me.
-It’s at order at the front type of establishment that serves a variety of phos.
+It’s an order-at-the-front type of establishment that serves a variety of pho.
 It also serves some stuff that’s not pho, but I’ve never paid much attention to that part of the menu.
 However, I know it exists because Ryan, my husband, has joined me at Pho Lan, for non-pho food.
 He’s not a huge noodle soup fan.
 His loss.

-Pho here will set you back about 10 to 12 dollars plus tip.
-This is pretty popular spot and they seem to do a steady take out business.
+Pho here will set you back about 10 to 12 dollars plus a tip.
+This is a popular spot and they seem to do a steady take-out business.
 My pho has always come quickly and piping hot.
-That’s the thing about pho, it should be serve hot, so I do tend to crave it more in the Colorado winter.
+That’s the thing about pho, it should be served hot, so I do tend to crave it more in the Colorado winter.